DhanushSM/smart-door-enabled-with-AI/README.md

-Here is a complete README.md file for your project.
-I've also included the content for a requirements.txt file, which you should create.

 Smart Door Face Detection Client
 This repository contains the client-side Python script for a Smart Door system.
 The application uses OpenCV to capture video from a local webcam, detect faces, and send the captured face images to a remote server for processing (e.g., recognition, logging).